Benefit fraud in the United Kingdom: Fraud investigation

 Since the introduction of the Welfare Reform Act 2007, councils can independently investigate a number of Social Security benefits.

 Assessment of benefit fraud assessed

-A benefit fraudster is extremely unlikely to be investigated unless some third party reports them to, and provides evidence to, the police or the Job Centre (i.e. they slip up and admit it, or if they act in a particularly suspicious manner during a routine encounter with Job Centre staff, perhaps taking work telephone calls while at a signing-on appointment).
+A potential benefit fraudster may be investigated when a third party reports them, and provides evidence, to the police or the Job Centre.
 That is to say that the two key reasons for investigating someone are: